miquelvir/lsds-2025/projects/1-hdfs/README.md

 ### [AD0Q11] Implement a mechanism for AuthN

-Describe the main problems regarding the (lack of) AuthN in SSHDFS.
-Implement a JWT-based mechanism that only allows clients with a valid token to create files, upload and download files.
+Implement a mechanism that only allows clients with a valid token to create files, upload and download files.
+This should be similar to the HDFS block token, but using JWTs instead.

 ### [AD0Q12] Implement a mechanism for AuthZ

-_Depends on: AD0Q11_

-Burn a role into the JWT payloads and only allow clients to download files that their role has access to.
-When uploading a file, the client can set the role needed to view that file.
+Extend the NN API to allow creating roles and creating files that only some roles can read.
+Then, enforce them when a client tries to read or write by extending AD0Q11.

 ### [AD0Q13] Implement deleting blocks